Phantom-Con-Artist/Phantom-Con-Artist/README.md

 It's been 3 days since the global migration from **Orbis** to **The Saga**, and it was rough.
 But it's done, so here's the real story behind it, not just the changelog version.

-I've been building this idea for more than a year, starting out writing v1 in **Notepad** on a mid-tier laptop that's been fighting me the whole way.
+It all started from my fascination with writing fiction and worldbuilding, and how messy the files always got.
+Organizing all of it was a constant pain, and that itch turned into this whole project.
+I started out writing v1 in **Notepad** on a mid-tier laptop that's been fighting me the whole way.
 Switching to **VS Code** recently made a real difference.
 I've also leaned heavily on AI tools for debugging, drafting, and especially documentation, since English isn't my native language and getting ideas across clearly matters to me.
 I won't apologize for any of it.
 Building an engine like this solo isn't realistic without help, especially now that v2's scope has grown so much.

 Right now everything is going into **Sorophy™ v2**.
 Good news and bad news, honestly: